e-schultz/not-a-robot-vault/daily/the morning pages/_notes/202103011910 - more stressed than I think I am being honest with myself about..md

 Even with some projects I'd like to do, or other hobbies I'd like to get back to - finding it hard to get into those, or have those hold my attention.

-Sensory burnout kicking in? --- been a few times I've come close to yelling at the cats when they meow during a meeting, and I know that is usually a sign that I'm starting to circle around burnout.
+[[autistic burnout|Sensory burnout]] kicking in? --- been a few times I've come close to yelling at the cats when they meow during a meeting, and I know that is usually a sign that I'm starting to circle around burnout.

 - am I working towards my goals?
 	- what are my goals?